andreapavoni/chatwit/README.md

 * add a decent GUI

-* twitter oauth
 * use nickname and permission to post tweets on user timeline (low priority)